Skip to Main Content

 Adding a teen driver to a parent’s insurance policy can be expensive, but choosing the right insurer can help keep costs in check.
 While big-name national providers tend to get the most attention, don’t overlook smaller, regional companies — they sometimes offer rates tailored to your area.
 If you’re not sure where to start, ask a neighbor or friend if they use a local agent or have an insurer they trust.

-The table below lists some of the most affordable national car insurance companies on average for families adding a 16-year-old to their policy, using data from Quadrant Information Services.
+The table below lists some of the most affordable national car insurance companies on average for couples adding a 16-year-old to their policy, using data from Quadrant Information Services.
 Since rates depend on factors like location, driving history and available discounts, it can be a good idea to compare multiple quotes to find the best deal for your situation.

 Cheapest car insurance for teens on their own policy